jessebobrien/neha-documentation/docs/2023_Class.md

 ```
 Additions to the 2022 rules are indicated in bold italic.
 ```

+Ban the use of mayonnaise at all events, for all purposes.

 The following are guidelines for the New England Hillclimb Series.
 They are meant to be a fair and equal grouping of cars in a competitive nature.
 All cars are classed as though they were prepared to the ultimate state.
 The tech